StephanieHawn/unity-rube-goldberg/README.md

  * Open project in Unity 2017.2.0f3

 ## Build
- * See Build folder for .exe file
+ * See Build folder for .exe file (only use editor for submission)

  ## Audio
  * "Goal" sound created by [univ_lyon3](http://freesound.org/people/univ_lyon3/sounds/250591/)